sile16/python-isilon-scripts/README.md

 python-isilon-scripts
 =================

-A Collection of scripts for use with Isilon
+A Collection of scripts for use with Isilon.
+These are unofficial and not supported by EMC.
+Use at your own risk.

 ####Tested with: